DarkwolfThereal/Handwritten-Math-equation-recognition-using-Tesseract-OCR/README.md

    - Go to `http://127.0.0.1:5000/`
    - Upload an image and view the extracted math expression.

+## Accuracy Warning ⚠️
+This project relies on **Tesseract OCR**, which is not optimized for recognizing handwritten mathematical expressions.
+As a result, the accuracy of extracted equations may be low, especially for complex symbols and notations.
+Consider using deep learning-based OCR models for improved performance.

 ## Usage
 - Upload an image containing a handwritten mathematical expression.
 - The system processes the image and extracts the equation.
 - The extracted equation is displayed on the webpage.

+## Future Improvements
+- 🖊️ **Handwriting Recognition Model:** Improve accuracy with a custom-trained deep learning model.
+- ✏️ **Equation Solver:** Add LaTeX rendering and equation solving functionality.
+- 📡 **API Support:** Expose an API for integration with other applications.

 ## Contributions
 Contributions are welcome!
 Feel free to submit issues or pull requests.